bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/index.md

 algorithms, cache-efficient matrix multiplication and space-filling curves.

-This is a projects course and will provide opportunities to design, implement and experimentally analyze some of these algorithms.
+This is a projects course and will provide opportunities to design, implement and experiment with some of these algorithms.

 ### Learning objectives

 - Understand  fundamental problems encountered in GIS and their algorithmic solutions
+- Gain experience designing algorithms that model GIS phenomena
 - Understand the importance of algorithm design, complexity analysis and generally the interplay between theory and practice
 - Gain coding skills in C/C++  and work on a large project
-- Improve communication skills through presentations and project reports/paper
+- Improve communication and writing skills through presentations and project reports